maxandersen/xam.dk/content/blog/hibernate-in-denmark/index.md

 date=2006-07-14
 title=Hibernate in Denmark
-author='Max Rydahl Andersen'
+author=Max Rydahl Andersen

-tags=Work at JBoss
+tags=work at jboss
 orignallink='http://blog.xam.dk/?p=53'
 ---
 <div><p>Finally! - I get to do a Hibernate Advanced training in my motherland in December.